zenab12/zenab12/README.md

 </h1>

-- 🔭 I’m currently training in ITI 9 months professtional training in Web development and UI .
+- 🔭 I’m currently training in ITI 9 months professtional training in Web development and UI
-- 🌱 I’m currently working in HTML,CSS and Sass projects in front-end mentor.
+- 🌱 I’m currently working in HTML,CSS and Sass projects in front-end mentor
-- 👯 I’m looking to collaborate with many developer to work in different projects .
+- 👯 I’m looking to collaborate with many developer to work in different projects
-- 💬 Ask me about Front-end web development .
+- 💬 Ask me about Front-end web development
-- 📫 How to reach me: zenabm410@gmail.com .
+- 📫 How to reach me: zenabm410@gmail.com
-- 😄 Pronouns: Zien .
+- 😄 Pronouns: Zien
 - ⚡ Fun fact: I Love Gym so much but I don't have any time to go there

 # <img src="https://media.giphy.com/media/NgurY1o4z080Jfoyzw/giphy.gif" width=70 height=80> Tech Stack